 Coccyx: 4 (3–5) (fused) vertebrae (Tailbone)

-The upper 24 vertebrae are highly mobile with intervening jelly like fibrous tissue called intervertebral discs between them.
-They act as shock-absorbers of the spine and are also responsible for mobility.
-Each disc is made up of the annulus fibrosus (outer, fibrous ring of an intervertebral disc) which allows the nucleus pulposus (the soft, central portion of an intervertebral disc) to stay contained within.
+The upper 24 vertebrae are highly mobile with intervening jelly-like fibrous tissue called intervertebral discs between them.
+They act as shock absorbers of the spine and are responsible for mobility.
+Each disc is made up of the annulus fibrosus and nucleus pulposus.

 The spinal canal is a longitudinal space formed by the placement of vertebrae on top of each other.
-The spinal canal is formed by the vertebral body in front and the vertebral arch on the other sides and protects the spinal cord along the whole length
+It is formed by the vertebral body in front and the vertebral arch on the other sides and protects the spinal cord along its entire length.